25 Unique Skills for Your Resume That Employers Will Notice

 Adding the list of skills is helpful, but not enough to wow the recruiters.
 You also want to give examples of how you used these skills in your previous jobs.
 It would help you build trust and credibility between you and the hiring manager.

 Write how you used each skill in your Experience section.
 Add context and details so that they can better evaluate your skills.
-Here is how you can emphasize your skills as a project management managing IT projects:
+Here is how you can emphasize your skills as a project manager handling IT projects:

 Update your skills regularly